Symmetry Breaking and Consistent Truncations from M5-branes Wrapping a Disc: Consistent truncation on the disc

 Our method for constructing the consistent truncation from seven to five dimensions by reducing on the disc utilises a number of results in the literature.
 Rather than explicitly constructing the consistent truncation using (well motivated) trial and error, as in \cite{Cheung:2022ilc,Couzens:2022lvg,Faedo:2022rqx}, we will go through a different route.
 Our construction uses that there is a known truncation of the Lin--Lunin--Maldacena (LLM) geometries \cite{Lin:2004nb} down to 5d Romans' gauged supergravity.
 By rewriting our disc solution in the classification of LLM and then reinterpreting the solution as arising from uplifting a 7d solution on the round $S^4$ we may obtain a truncation of the 7d theory on a disc down to 5d Romans' gauged supergravity.
 Below we present the most important steps of the derivation while referring much of the technical material to appendix \ref{app:LLM}.

 As a first step we briefly review the consistent truncation of the eleven-dimensional LLM geometry to five-dimensional Romans' $\SU(2)\times$U$(1)$ gauged supergravity as worked out in \cite{Gauntlett:2007sm}.
-The bosonic field content of the five-dimensional gauged supergravity consists of the metric, a $\UU(1)$ gauge field $\cB$, a triplet of $\SU(2)$ gauge fields $\cA^{i}$ and a complex two-form $\cC$ which is charged under the $\UU(1)$ gauge group.
+The bosonic field content of the five-dimensional gauged supergravity consists of the metric, a real dilatonic scalar field $X$, a $\UU(1)$ gauge field $\cB$, a triplet of $\SU(2)$ gauge fields $\cA^{i}$ and a complex two-form $\cC$ which is charged under the $\UU(1)$ gauge group.
 The field strengths of the various potentials are defined to be

 In terms or these fields, the eleven-dimensional metric takes the following form

 where we defined the function

 and the gauged one-forms $\DDt\tilde{\mu}$ are given by,